sualeh/introduction-to-mutation-testing/README.md

 ## Move to Step 1

-In order to move to Step 1, checkout git branch `step1` by running `git checkout step1`.
+In order to move to Step 1, switch to git branch "step1" by running `git switch step1`.
+Then follow instructions in the README.